HamidShoaraee/Wherever-Yugo--Fixed-Operations/README.md

 # Insight
 In the previous system the Service Advisor being responsible for all the information input and data wrangling , this task is now divided between service (advisor and technician) and parts department under umbrella of the new integrated system.

-The new system which is presented in the **information_system.ipynb** file improves the profitability by optimizing the previous information system in various aspects.
+The new system is presented in the **information_system.ipynb** file improves the profitability by optimizing the previous information system in various aspects.
+This Notebook presents the **summary** of our group study through this project.

+Contributors:
+Charlene
+Marina
+Hamid